- Corporate Responsibility

 - Royalty Owners

 Our operations are informed by the best current science and industry practices and guided by a commitment to be a model operator in environmental stewardship.
+Our Health, Safety and Environmental Policy underpins our commitment to avoid and mitigate environmental impacts associated with operations, including reducing emissions, conserving energy and reducing waste.
 Our comprehensive environmental management system helps to ensure that we operate consistently and at a high level across our operating regions.
 We maintain positive and productive relationships with federal and state regulatory agencies, and it is our practice to conform our operations to the spirit – not just the letter – of all environmental rules and regulations.

-In 2019, we reduced our methane leak/loss rate to 0.055 percent.
-SWN achieved and surpassed the voluntary ONE Future methane leak/loss goal for our sector of 0.36 percent six years ago, thanks to our early leadership in methane reduction.
+In 2020, our methane leak/loss rate was 0.075%.
+While this was an increase of 0.02% over 2019, due to the acquisition of Montage Resources, SWN continues to surpass the voluntary ONE Future methane leak/loss goal for our sector of 0.28%, which we originally surpassed eight years ago, thanks to our early leadership in methane reduction.

 SWN has a comprehensive approach to protecting critical water resources.
-In 2019, for the fourth year in a row, we met our industry-first goal to maintain “Fresh Water Neutral” operations by replenishing every gallon of fresh water we use through conservation projects and treatment technologies that return beneficial fresh water to the environment.
+In 2020, for the fifth year in a row, we met our industry-first goal to maintain “Fresh Water Neutral” operations, by replenishing every gallon of fresh water we use through environmental conservation projects that restore and return beneficial fresh water to the environment.

 Climate Change and Scenario Analysis

-- All methane leaks are ultimately repaired.
-However, less than 1 percent of leaks in 2019 were identified for delayed repair in accordance with regulation to prevent excess emissions as a result of immediate repair.
+- All leaks are ultimately repaired.
+However, fewer than 1% of leaks in 2020 were identified for delayed repair, in accordance with regulations to prevent excess emissions as a result of immediate repair.